salmantitas/burning-skies/README.md

  -
  - https://monkeys-in-distress.itch.io/burning-skies

+How To Play
+-

 Player
 -
-- The player controls an airplane which can move in four directions, though the player cannot move outside of the screen, and shoot bullets at enemies.
+- Control an airplane that can move in four directions.
+- Shoot enemies to destroy them and earn score.
+- Avoid damage by dodging enemy bullets and collisions.

 Controls
 -
 - The WASD or directional keys can be used to control the player’s movements.
 - The SPACEBAR is used to shoot.

-Physics
--
-- The player’s movements are affected by accelaration and friction.

 UI
 -